Pipelines

 - Late events (within the

-disordertolerance set on the source) are included correctly. - Historical backfills produce the same results as real-time processing.
+max_latenesstolerance set on the source) are included correctly. - Historical backfills produce the same results as real-time processing.

 @pipeline(version=N) tracks schema evolution for the pipeline's output.
 Increment when you change the set of aggregations or their semantics.
+The engine handles migration; your downstream consumers keep working.